+We are sprinting down the finish line in the garage makeover!
+The last time I updated you, we had a major project in mudding the walls and organizing the garage.
 Now that the walls are done, I am very excited to be moving on to more…paint?!
 Well, sort of, but this one is worthy of excitement.
-We are re-coating the garage floors!
+We are painting the garage floors!

 You see, 3 years of DIY had left our garage floors looking a little worse for wear…

 Several months ago, hubby had asked me to find a garage floor coating product to turn our nightmare floor into a respectable shop to work in.
 This space is the center of our DIY world.
 It’s a garage filled with hopes, creativity, and a whole ‘lotta sawdust.

 - Non-slip coating

 - Not slippery when wet (epoxy floor coatings are awful if they get wet)

 - No 2-step insane epoxy (this is much easier!)

 - Durability – We can drive on it and it resists against dirt, grease & household stains